mumairofficial/khalilstemmler-website-2019/src/pages/wiki/dependency-inversion.md

 We can't extend concrete classes.
 Once they're written, they're pretty much written and set in stone (or... concrete 😉).

 That's a partial lie, we can always _change_ concrete classes after they've been written... but if you knew that there were 10, 20 or 100 other classes that depended on it directly, would you want to?
-Would you feel safe changing it? ([see Volatility](/blank?todo=volatility))
+Would you feel safe changing it? (**Volatility**).

 <hr/>